exilon/QuickLib/README.md

 - **ParamCommand(number):** Defines static position into commandline for single parameters.

-- **ParamName(name,alias):** Define a diferent name for parameter.
+- **ParamName(name,alias):** Define a different name for parameter.
 Allows to use special characters not allowed for class properties (like file-name or config.file).
 Optional Alias argument defines an alternative (normally short name) parameter name.

 - **ParamHelp(helptext,valuename):** Defines a commandline help text and value name in usage section.